-This nutritious twist on lasagna uses spaghetti squash instead of pasta.
+My creamy vegetarian spaghetti squash lasagna casserole is a nutritious twist on a classic dish that uses spaghetti squash instead of pasta.
 Spaghetti squash has a mild, slightly sweet flavor and is loaded with nutrients.
 Packed with protein and fiber, this dish will keep you feeling full and satisfied!

 - 1 large spaghetti squash (about 3 ½ pounds)

 - 1 medium onion, chopped

 - 2 teaspoons dried Italian seasoning